Of all the photography techniques that you need to learn as a photographer, Composition is arguably the most important.

 It’s more of a feeling rather than words in my head, and can sometimes involve butterflies in the stomach.

-The moment is always brief, and if I move a few steps forward, the view changes enough for the feeling to subside and my vital signs go instantly back to normal!
+The moment is always brief, and if I move a few steps forward, the view changes enough for the feeling to subside and quickly disappear.

 So it’s a feeling that is easy to ignore.